Brad Stevens

-This success garnered Stevens a job with the NBA's Boston Celtics in 2013, when Stevens signed a six-year, $22-million-dollar contract to become head coach.
-After undertaking a rebuild early in his career, Stevens led the Celtics to the NBA playoffs every year from 2014 to 2021, won a division championship, and appeared in the Eastern Conference Finals in 2017, 2018, and 2020.
+This success garnered Stevens the head coaching job with the Boston Celtics in 2013, when he signed a six-year, $22 million contract.
+After undertaking a rebuild early in his tenure, Stevens led the Celtics to the NBA playoffs every year from 2014 to 2021, won a division championship in 2016–17, and appeared in the Eastern Conference finals in 2017, 2018, and 2020.
 He gained a reputation as one of the NBA's best coaches, with his motion offense and stingy defense earning plaudits from fans, peers, and players.

-Stevens was named the president of basketball operations of the Celtics in 2021 following the retirement of Danny Ainge.
+In June 2021, Stevens was named as the president of basketball operations and the de facto general manager of the Celtics following the resignation and retirement of Danny Ainge, before Ainge was talked out of retirement to join the Utah Jazz as their alternate governor later that year.
+In April 2024, Stevens was named the 2023–24 NBA Executive of the Year.
+Following that, he won his first NBA championship while with the Celtics as an executive, completing the rebuild that Stevens helped begin and oversee as the head coach.